-In an effort to provide investors with additional information regarding our results of operations as determined by GAAP, we may disclose non-GAAP financial measures.
+In an effort to provide investors with additional information regarding our results of operations as determined by GAAP, we disclose non-GAAP financial measures.
 The primary non-GAAP financial measure we disclose is earnings before interest, taxes, depreciation and amortization, excluding other costs ("EBITDA excluding other costs").
 This financial measure excludes the impact of certain amounts and is not calculated in accordance with GAAP.
-A reconciliation of any non-GAAP financial measure to its most comparable GAAP financial measure is included below.
+A reconciliation of this non-GAAP financial measure, to its most comparable GAAP financial measure, is included below.

-We use EBITDA excluding other costs internally to evaluate and manage the Company's operations because we believe it provides useful supplemental information regarding the Company's on-going economic performance.
-We have chosen to provide this information to investors to enable them to perform more meaningful comparisons of operating results and as a means to further analyze the results of ongoing operations.
-We believe EBITDA excluding other costs helps investors compare our operating performance with the performance of other companies who have different financing and capital structures or tax rates.
+We use EBITDA excluding other costs internally to evaluate and manage the Company's operations because we believe it provides useful supplemental information regarding the Company's ongoing economic performance.
+We have chosen to provide this information to investors to enable them to perform more meaningful comparisons of operating results.